Software distributions based on Debian

 Debian welcomes and encourages organisations that want to develop new distributions based on Debian.
 However, in the spirit of Debian's social contract, we ask them to contribute their work to the main distribution so that ultimately, all users can benefit from improvements.

-Note: we also have a census page in the Debian Wiki, to gather detailed information about Debian derivatives.
+We also have a census page in the Debian Wiki, to gather detailed information about Debian derivatives.

 Note: for more detailed information of these distributions including release dates, contents and reviews, please visit http://www.distrowatch.com/.

 - Damn Small Linux

 - Debian JP